This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Chiang Mai has a sensibility all its own, as it was once part of the Lan Na Empire, which included present day Burma (Myanmar) and Laos.

 The influences from Northern, Southeast Asian countries, prevail here more than that of the southern part of their own country.
-The capital, Bangkok almost seems much further away from here than the hour plane ride it takes.

 Food in Chiang Mai